Lennart05/toponym/README.md

 The plot shows all locations, which end with “-itz” in Germany, their total frequency (2182), and stores the data in the global environment.
-As you can see, most occurrences are located in the former slavic settlement zone, indicating that the ending may be of Slavic origin.
+As you can see, most occurrences are located in the former Slavic settlement zone, indicating that the ending may be of Slavic origin.
 In this case, we know that already.